 "We were able to generally protect our priorities," he said.

-Assemblymember Marc Berman (D-Menlo Park) lauded the proposed budget for maintaining funding for addressing homelessness, including $3 billion for Project Homekey, which funds construction of transitional housing and conversion of hotels to support unhoused individuals.
+Assembly member Marc Berman, D-Menlo Park, lauded the proposed budget for maintaining funding for addressing homelessness, including $3 billion for Project Homekey, which funds construction of transitional housing and conversion of hotels to support unhoused individuals.
 Mountain View, Palo Alto and Redwood City have all relied on the program for transitional-housing programs.

 "With additional funding we can continue to support our neighbors experiencing homelessness and transition them into permanent stable housing," Berman said in a statement.

 He also said he was grateful that the budget increases funding for levees and other flood-protections efforts, investments that he called "timely and essential as my constituents face the reality of more devastating storms on the horizon while they are still recovering from the damage of the last ten days."
 The budget proposes adding $135.5 million over the next two years to support agencies by local agencies on urban flood risk, a subject of key concern to residents in Palo Alto, Menlo Park and East Palo Alto whose homes are vulnerable to flooding from the San Francisquito Creek.

 "Unpredictable and extreme weather is only going to become more commonplace and California must do more to protect our residents and our communities," Berman said in a statement.

 Newsom's proposal to cut funding for transportation elicited a sharp rebuke from state Sen. Scott Wiener, who noted in a statement that public transportation systems are reeling from lower ridership as a result of the pandemic.
 The state, he said in a statement, "must not let our public transportation systems go over the impending fiscal cliff and enter a death spiral — where budget shortfalls lead to service cuts that lead to ridership drops that lead to further budget shortfalls and service cuts."